Navigating Credit Card Application Rules: Chase 5/24, Amex Lifetime & More

 Welcome Bonuses

-Aside from the 48-month rule for Sapphire cards, Chase also enforces additional “family” rules for Southwest cards and Marriott cards.
-If you currently have a personal Southwest card or Marriott card and have received a welcome offer in the past 24 months, you are not eligible for another welcome offer.
-This rule does not apply to business cards.
+Chase enforces family rules for Southwest and Marriott cards.
+If you currently hold a personal Southwest or Marriott card and have received a welcome offer on a card in that family within the past 24 months, you may not qualify for another.
+Business cards have their own set of restrictions (but they’re still relevant).
+Read the current terms for each specific product.

 Citi Credit Cards